zhaocnus/dumb-bot/README.md

   * NO javascript!
 Game logic is handled by HTML form and radio buttons.
 Game result animation uses CSS animation rendered on the server side.

-  * Level assets are loaded from server progressively through a muti-page architecture.
+  * Level assets are loaded from server progressively through a multi-page architecture.
 All image assets are small SVGs.

   * Tech stack and tooling: Node.js, Express, express-handlebars, Gulp (dev), SCSS (dev).